JMP and VMware Horizon 7 Deployment Considerations

 Figure 3 and corresponding descriptions show the relationships between the major Horizon 7 version 7.1 (or later) components of a JMP deployment.

 Figure 3: Components of a JMP Deployment Using Horizon 7 Enterprise Edition

 1. Horizon Client – Client software is available from app stores or from VMware for iOS, Android, Chrome, Windows, Linux, and macOS so that users can access published applications and VDI desktops from any device.
 An HTML Access web client is also available, and it does not require installing any software on client devices.

 2. Connection Server – Horizon Client is configured to access the Connection Server.
 This server, which integrates with Windows Active Directory, provides access to virtual desktops and published applications.
 This server also includes the instant-clone engine, which provides single-image management with automation capabilities.

 3. VMware Instant Clone Technology – Use this key Horizon 7 feature to create instant-clone desktop pools and automated farms of instant-clone Microsoft RDSH servers.

 4. RDSH VMs and Desktop VMs – To provide published applications, you attach App Volumes AppStacks to one or more Microsoft RDSH servers.
 You can also use RDSH servers to provide shared session-based virtual desktops.
 In contrast, with single-user virtual desktops, each user gets an individual desktop VM.

-5. Agents – You install the Horizon Agent, the App Volumes Agent, and the User Environment Manager FlexEngine service on the master images for Microsoft RDSH servers and single-user virtual desktops.
+5. Agents – You install the Horizon Agent, the App Volumes Agent, and the User Environment Manager FlexEngine service on the golden images for Microsoft RDSH servers and single-user virtual desktops.

 • Horizon Agent communicates with Horizon Client to provide features such as connection monitoring, virtual printing, folder sharing (client-drive redirection), and access to locally connected USB devices.